oliverklee/ext-seminars/Documentation/DE/Referenz/Hooks/Index.rst

         }

         /**
-         * Modifies the attendee "Thank You" email body, just before the subpart is rendered.
+         * Modifies the attendee "Thank you" email body just before the subpart is rendered to PlainText.
+         *
+         * This method is called for every confirmation mail, even if HTML emails are configured.
+         * The body of a HTML mail alwyas contains a PlainText version, too.
          *
          * You may modify or set marker values in the template.
          *